juliachristensen/PS239T_Fall2019/16-big-data/01_big-data.md

 2. Can the data be loaded into memory?
 	* This depends on how you plan on analyzing your data.
 	* R has to load the whole dataset into memory (RAM) in order to perform an analysis.
 	* Most laptops have 4-16 GB or RAM.
 You can only load a dataset that is as large as your RAM.
-True computer scientists can have access to massive amounts of RAM (there is a rumor in my house that one of my roommates has access to a 4 TB AWS workspace).
+True computer scientists can have access to massive amounts of RAM.
-For some types of analysis (i.e. calculating totals), you can load part of the dataset into memory, run the analysis for that part, save the result, and then load a new piece of the dataset and repeat.
+	* For some types of analysis (i.e. calculating totals), you can load part of the dataset into memory, run the analysis for that part, save the result, and then load a new piece of the dataset and repeat.
 	* If you're analysis can be broken up, you should also look into parallel processing.
 	* Using distributed computing options and supercomputers usually requires parallel processing.
 These systems complete large tasks by splitting them up and running them at the same time across many smaller computing environments.
 3. How much security do you need?